squareblob/MountAugusta/Constitution.md

 #**Mount Augusta Bill of Rights**

-The government and citizens of the City State of Mount Augusta are obligated to respect, protect, promote, and fulfill these rights.
-It is the official opinion of the people of Mount Augusta that the following constitute the most basic liberties and freedoms which ought to be afforded to all people.
+The people, government, and organizations of and in the City State of Mount Augusta are obligated to respect, protect, promote, and fulfill these rights.
+The people of Mount Augusta demand liberties and freedoms be afforded to all people.

-I. All persons, citizen and noncitizen, are equal before the law and have the right to equal protection and benefit of the law.
+I. All persons, resident and nonresident, are equal before the law and have the right to equal protection and benefit of the law.

 II.
 The state may not unfairly discriminate directly or indirectly against anyone on one or more grounds, including but not limited to race, gender, sex, marital status, ethnic or social origin, color, sexual orientation, age, disability, religion, conscience, belief, culture, language and place of birth.